Create an Engagement Studio Program in Pardot Lightning App

 Once you create your engagement program, you access the canvas.
 Using the (+) icon, you can begin to build the individual steps in your program.

-When you use an action or trigger option as a step in your logic, Pardot provides “yes” and “no” branches.
+When you use an action, trigger or rule option as a step in your logic, Pardot provides “yes” and “no” branches.
 The branches let you build out different paths for prospects who take different actions.

 For example, if a prospect clicks a link in an email, your engagement program might tell Pardot to notify the sales rep. If they don’t, the program tells Pardot to send them a second email to try to get them to engage.
 Branching logic enables you to create all of these custom journeys within the same program.